metamesh/metamesh.org/content/english/standalone/projects.md

 form_action: https://formspree.io/f/xnqonazg

 ---
-## In-Home WiFi Pilot Project
+## Every1Online

-Meta Mesh Wireless Communities is proud to announce our In-Home WiFi pilot project: _Internet Access for Distanced Learning in Three In-need Pittsburgh Communities: Homewood, Coraopolis, and New Kensington._
+Meta Mesh Wireless Communities is proud to announce our In-Home WiFi pilot project Every1Online: _Internet Access for Distanced Learning in Three In-need Pittsburgh Communities: Homewood, Coraopolis, and New Kensington._

 [**Please click this link for the participant form.**](#contact)